Specmihey/Yandex_parser/README.md

 The issue of pagination has not yet been resolved.
 Download the file for your system in the working directory http://chromedriver.chromium.org/downloads
+Log in to your Yandex mail to remove restrictions on the number of requests.